Sexual Harassment and Assault

 - REPORTING: takes all reports and complaints of sexual harassment and assault; identifies and addresses any systemic patterns; works with Clery Compliance Officer

 - INVESTIGATING: promptly and thoroughly investigates each complaint and interviews all parties involved, maintaining confidentiality as requested by the victim and as appropriate in the context of campus safety

 - EDUCATING: trains students, faculty, and staff on Title IX-related issues and how to report; answers questions on subject matter

-Regent University's Title IX Coordinator is Carolyn Hughes.
+Regent University's Title IX Coordinator is Amber Steele.
 Should you have any questions or concerns about any information on this website, please contact her here.